-Each reporting period, the Company estimates and accrues expenses, the largest of which is related to accrued research and development expenses.
-This process involves reviewing contracts and purchase orders, identifying services that have been performed on the Company's behalf, and estimating the level of service performed and the associated cost incurred for the service when the Company has not yet been invoiced or otherwise notified of the actual costs.
+Each reporting period, management estimated and accrued research and development expenses, including external clinical study costs comprising of preclinical and clinical trial activities.
+The process involves reviewing contracts and purchase orders, identifying services that have been provided on the Company's behalf, and estimating the level of service performed and the associated cost incurred for the service when the Company has not yet been invoiced or otherwise notified of the actual costs.

-Costs for preclinical studies and clinical trial activities are recognized based on an evaluation of vendors' progress towards completion of specific tasks, using data such as patient enrollment, clinical site activations or information provided by vendors regarding their actual costs incurred.
+Costs for preclinical studies and clinical trial activities were estimated based on an evaluation of vendors' progress towards completion of specific tasks, using data such as patient enrollment, clinical site activations or information provided by vendors regarding their actual costs incurred.
 Payments for these activities are based on the terms of individual contracts and payment timing may differ significantly from the period in which the services were performed.
 The Company determines accrual estimates through reports from and discussions with applicable personnel and outside service providers as to the progress or state of completion of trials, or the services completed.
-The estimates of accrued expenses as of each balance sheet date are based on the facts and circumstances known at the time
+The estimates of accrued expenses as of each balance sheet date are based on the facts and circumstances known at the time.